 Overview

-The Honors Program offers academically talented undergraduates on the Tennessee campus an opportunity to enhance their University experience through creative coursework, regional cultural events, and association with a small group of outstanding students.
-Participants enjoy a rich and rigorous educational experience that provides excellent preparation for graduate school or seminary.
+The Honors Program offers academically talented undergraduates on the Tennessee campus an opportunity to enhance their university experience through service, cross-cultural experience and engagement, undergraduate research, and regional cultural events.
+Participants enjoy a rich and rigorous educational experience that provides excellent preparation for the job market, graduate school, seminary.
 Incoming freshmen and rising sophomores who meet the requirements may apply for admission to the program, which begins every fall and spring term.

 Admission requirements include: